 We support the U.S. Department of Defense (DoD), as well as a number of non-DoD entities in the United States and abroad

 NSRD operates the National Defense Research Institute (NDRI), a federally funded research and development center (FFRDC) whose sponsors include the Office of the Secretary of Defense, the Joint Staff, the Unified Combatant Commands, the defense agencies, and the Department of the Navy.
 Three other RAND FFRDCs support the U.S. Air Force (Project AIR FORCE), the Department of Homeland Security (HSOAC), and the U.S. Army (the Arroyo Center).

 NSRD's research and analysis also supports the governments of a number of U.S. allies and partners, a variety of foundations, and several non-DoD entities, including the U.S. intelligence community and the U.S. Department of State.

-To cover the range of national security and defense issues faced by leaders around the globe, our research is divided into five topic-driven portfolios:
+To cover the range of national security and defense issues faced by leaders around the globe, our research is divided into four topic-driven portfolios:

 - Acquisition and Technology Policy

 - Forces and Resources Policy